Consumer Medicine Information

 Ask your pharmacist what to do with any unused medicine.

-Agrylin Capsules 0.5 mg are white, opaque capsules.
-They are marked with "S 063" in black ink.
+AGRYLIN 0.5 mg are white, opaque capsules, containing white powder.
+They are marked

-Each Agrylin Capsule contains 0.5 mg of the active ingredient, Anagrelide Hydrochloride.
+Each AGRYLIN capsules contains 0.5 mg of the active ingredient, anagrelide hydrochloride.

 Australian Registration Number: